-- (1) The person referred to in Article 30 (3) shall furnish the customs authority with two copies of the invoice on the basis of which the value of the imported goods is declared.
-One of these copies shall be retained by the customs authority; the other, bearing the stamp of the office in question and the serial number of the customs declaration at the said customs office shall be returned to the declarant for forwarding to the person to whom the invoice is made out. - (2) The person referred to in Article 30 (3) shall furnish the customs authority all relevant information of other payments done or to be done (i.e. invoice of transport costs, insurance documents, etc), and upon request of the customs authority other documents necessary to establish the customs value.
+(1) The person referred to in Article 30 (3) of this Regulation shall submit to the customs authority two copies of the invoice on the basis of which the value of the imported goods is declared.
+One of these copies shall be retained by the customs authority; the other, bearing the stamp of the office in question and the serial number of the customs declaration at the said customs office shall be returned to the declarant to forward it to the person to whom the invoice is made out.

+(2) The person referred to in Article 30 (3) of this Regulation shall submit to the customs authority all other relevant information on other payments made or to be made (i.e. transport costs invoice, insurance documents, etc.) and when requested by the customs authority other documents necessary to determine the customs value.

-With the publication of this Regulation the Regulation on the rules and procedures for customs valuation published in the Official gazette of the Republic of Macedonia 17/2000) is repealed.
+On the date when this Regulation enters into force the Regulation on the Rules and Procedures for Customs Valuation (Official Gazette of the Republic of Macedonia 17/2000) shall cease to be valid.